 The day began much like our previous trips -- without much sign of life apart from a few grey seals that surfaced to breathe and watch us as we passed.
 It was not until we approached Anticosti that we saw the first blows.
 Four fin whales were relaxing in the same area, but they didn’t give us much to photograph, barely lifting their dorsal fins from the water.
 The increasingly thick cloud coverage also rendered our photos of their “chevrons” (the distinct pigmentation on fin whales, located on the right side, just behind their heads) less and less useful for photo-identification.
 It was time to continue our route, this time towards the West.

 Mistral's team attempts to photo-identify the fin whales.

 Once again Mistral came on the radio: “You should come here.
-Fast.”.
+Fast.”
 The team on Sirocco stopped photographing the fin whales and changed course towards Mistral.

 A group of humpback whales lunge-feeding at the surface

-When we arrived closer to the scene, we noticed the incredible number of species present: fin whales, humpback whales, minke whales, gannets, Arctic terns, gulls, groups of harp seals… This area of just a few hundred square meters was teeming with life, and it was easy to understand why -- as we bent over the water we saw tonnes of capelin swimming in dense schools beneath the surface.
+When we arrived closer to the scene, we noticed the incredible number of species present: fin whales, humpback whales, minke whales, gannets, Arctic terns, gulls, groups of harp seals… This area of just a few hundred square meters was teeming with life, and it was easy to understand why -- as we bent over the water we saw tons of capelin swimming in dense schools beneath the surface.
 The Saint Lawrence is known for being a summer feeding area for many species, including whales, thanks to its unique underwater topography that push up nutrient-laden cold currents to the surface (a phenomenon known as "upwelling").